Good morning!

 I hope everyone had a great weekend.
 Today I want to feature a project that has been in the works (at least in my head ) for months.
 I was out thrift shopping with a friend/client wanting to find a few unique pieces for her living room and bedroom a few months ago.
 We stumbled across this beauty and talked the guy down to $40 for just the headboard!

 You can kind of tell that the fabric was pretty dirty.
 We weren't sure what we were going to do with it but I knew that for the price even if we could only use the frame it was a steal.
 After several times of trying to steam clean it we gave up and knew we would have to cover it, which wasn't a huge surprise.
+My friend was thinking she wanted a cleaner looking headboard without the tufting, which made my life a lot easier.
+The wood on the back of the fabric part of the headboard was very old and splitting so we had to be very careful.

 This is a project that I completed over a weekend.
 First I took apart the frame and the fabric part of the headboard and I painted the frame white (I don't have any pics of this but you can use your imagination).